-Below, we recap the various levels and divisions of college baseball so you can see the differences.
+Below, we recap the various levels and divisions of college baseball to help you kick start your research so you can see the differences.

 NCAA Division I